Medical Laboratory Assistant

 A medical laboratory assistant is an integral member of the laboratory workforce, a field that is not only growing to meet the needs of an increasing and aging population, but also changing to support medical advances.
 The Medical Laboratory Assistant program trains students to collect, process, and prepare patient specimens, enter data, perform clerical and reception services, perform electrocardiograms and urinalyses and carry out basic laboratory procedures.
 Medical laboratory assistants must be accurate, self-motivated and dependable with a skilled eye for detail and strong client service skills.

 The Medical Laboratory Assistant program consists of 12 weeks of classroom instruction and laboratory training followed by a seven week practicum.
 The first week of practicum is spent in a simulated environment at SAIT.
 The rest of the practicum period is spent in a clinical laboratory where students refine competencies acquired at SAIT.
 Practicum sites are arranged by SAIT.
 Students must expect to train outside of Calgary either totally or in-part.
 The seven weeks of practicum are not necessarily consecutive and may not be continuous with the end of the theory portion of the program.

 Students in this program require access to a personal computer and the Internet to facilitate completion of required online course components.

-Graduates find work as medical laboratory assistants in community collection sites, hospital rapid-response laboratories and high-volume medical laboratories and private insurance or home care companies.
-The employment requires flexibility (shift-work), good health and manual dexterity with the ability to perform repetitive tasks.
+Graduates find work as medical laboratory assistants in community collection sites, hospital rapid-response laboratories, high-volume medical laboratories and private insurance or home care companies.
+The employment requires flexibility (shift-work), good health and manual dexterity.
 Medical laboratory assistants work in laboratory environments where they may spend a considerable amount of time standing or sitting and performing tasks that may be repetitive.
 They must observe safety precautions to reduce the risk of exposure to infectious body fluids and dangerous chemicals.
 Graduates are often hired into casual positions initially which usually progress to full-time positions within one year of hire.
 In order to find employment, many graduates must relocate across Alberta and potentially even throughout Canada.

 - Students with higher secondary or post-secondary marks usually experience greater success in SAIT programs.